spencertipping/caterwaul/src/std.seq.md

     3. Parentheses

 It won't cross a square-bracket or invocation boundary, however.
 This includes distributing over array elements and [] dereferencing.
-You can cause it to cross an array boundary by prefixing the array with ~ (which should be familiar, as it is the same syntax that's used to cause function bodies to be interpreted in sequence context).
+You can cause it to cross an array boundary by prefixing the array with ~.
 For instance:

     [1, 2, 3, X] -seq             // <- X is interpreted in regular Javascript context
     ~[1, 2, 3, X] -seq            // <- X is interpreted in sequence context